Christian Peder Bianco Boeck

-Christian Peder Bianco Boeck (September 5, 1798 – July 11, 1877) was a Norwegian doctor, zoologist, botanist and mountaineer.
+Christian Peder Bianco Boeck (September 5, 1798 – July 11, 1877) was a Norwegian medical doctor, zoologist, botanist and mountaineer.
 He is most associated with his catalog of approved drugs, Pharmacopoea Norvegica (1854) and with his studies of trilobites.

 Biography

 Boeck grew up at Kongsberg in Buskerud where his father worked for the Kongsberg Silver Mines.
 From 1817 he studied natural science and medicine at the Royal Frederick University (now University of Oslo).
 After his medical studies he traveled in Europe accompanied by Niels Henrik Abel and Baltazar Mathias Keilhau.
-In 1820, he made a botanically motivated expedition to Jotunheimen, with a launch point from the farm of Skrebergo in Øystre Slidre, where he had studied years before.
-This trip, which he undertook together with Keilhau, resulted in the first ascent of Kalvehøgdi (12 July 1820), Falketind (14 July 1820) and Nordre Skagastølstind (July 1820) and the exploration of some lakes.
+In 1820, he made a botanically motivated expedition to Jotunheimen, with a launch point from the farm of Skrebergo in Slidre (in what is now Øystre Slidre Municipality), where he had studied years before.
+This trip, which he undertook together with Keilhau, resulted in the first ascent of Kalvehøgde (12 July 1820), Falketind (14 July 1820) and Nordre Skagastølstind (July 1820) and the exploration of some lakes.
 Later, the expedition became known as the Jotunheimen discovery (Jotunheimens oppdagelse).

 He worked as a lecturer in Veterinary science at the faculty of medicine in the University of Oslo (1828–1840).
 He later became a professor in physiology.
 In 1836, Boeck and Keilhau went together along the Norwegian coast from Oslo to Trondheim to study a possible upheaval of the land.
 On these occasions Boeck obtained first hand knowledge of the various fields of geology.
 On several journeys abroad, sometimes accompanied by Keilhau, Boeck visited many scientific institutions and got in touch with leading geologists and biologists, including paleontologist Alexandre Brongniart.